puavo-org/puavo-os/parts/webmenu/docs/menujson.md

 Desktop file locations are configured in `config.json`.

   - `source`: {String, required} Name of the .desktop file without the extension
+  - `installer`: {String, optional} Used as the command when the .desktop file is not found from the system

 ### `web`